On the local metric dimension of corona product graphs: Introduction

+We will use the notation $K_n$, $K_{r,s}$, $C_n$, $N_n$ and $P_n$ for complete graphs, complete bipartite graphs, cycle graphs, empty graphs and path graphs, respectively.

 Let $G$ and $H$ be two graphs of order $n$ and $n_1$, respectively.
-Recall that the corona product $G\odot H$ is defined as the graph obtained from $G$ and $H$ by taking one copy of $G$ and $n$ copies of $H$ and joining by an edge each vertex from the $i^{th}$-copy of $H$ with the $i^{th}$-vertex of $G$.
+The corona product $G\odot H$ was defined by Frucht and Harary in \cite{Frucht1970} as the graph obtained from $G$ and $H$ by taking one copy of $G$ and $n$ copies of $H$ and joining by an edge each vertex from the $i^{th}$-copy of $H$ with the $i^{th}$-vertex of $G$.
 We will denote by $V=\{v_1,v_2,...,v_n\}$ the set of vertices of $G$ and by $H_i=(V_i,E_i)$ the copy of $H$ such that $v_i\sim x$ for every $x\in V_i$.
+Figure \ref{Fig} shows two examples of corona product graphs where the factors are non-trivial.

 The join $G+H$ is defined as the graph obtained from disjoint graphs $G$ and $H$ by taking one copy of $G$ and one copy of $H$ and joining by an edge each vertex of $G$ with each vertex of $H$.
 Notice that the corona graph $K_1\odot H$ is isomorphic to the join graph $K_1+H$.
-The vertex of $K_1$ will be denoted by $v$.
+For instance, the graph $K_1+C_t$ is a wheel graph, $K_1+K_r\cong K_{r+1}$ and $K_1+N_t$ is isomorphic to a star graph whose central vertex is the vertex of $K_1$ and whose $t$ leaves are the vertices of the empty graph $N_t$.
+From now on, the vertex of $K_1$ will be denoted by $v$.

+In this work, the remaining definitions will be given the first time that the concept appears in the text.

+{The metric dimension and related parameters} have been recently studied for the case of corona graphs.
+For instance, the metric dimension was studied in \cite{Iswadi} and \cite{Yero2011}, the strong metric dimension was studied in \cite{Kuziak2013} and the partition dimension was studied in \cite{Rodriguez-Velazquez}.
+In this article we study the local metric dimension.
+The article is organized as follows: In section \ref{general} we give closed formulae for $\dim_l(G\odot H)$ in terms of $\dim_l(G)$ and $\dim_l(K_1\odot H)$.
+Then, we establish lower and upper bounds for $\dim_l(G\odot H)$ by using the orders of $G$ and $H$, and in Section \ref{extremal} we characterize all graphs when the bounds are attained.
+Finally, in Section \ref{radius3} we investigate the value of $\dim_l(G\odot H)$ when $H$ is a bipartite graph of radius three, and in particular, we compute $\dim_l(G\odot T)$ when $T$ is a tree.